Protecting, enhancing and restoring wetlands and streams to compensate for unavoidable impacts.

 Types of Mitigation Projects

-There are different approaches that can be used to compensate for lost functions from wetland and stream impacts, and they may be used singly or in combination.
+Various approaches can help compensate for lost functions from wetland and stream impacts.
+They can be used individually or in combination.

 Upland Buffer Preservation

-This is the permanent legal protection of a valuable wetland or stream and its upland buffer.
-The protection will ensure that the waterbody and its surrounding upland area, will remain in a natural and undeveloped condition in perpetuity.
+Permanent legal protection of a valuable wetland or stream and its upland buffer ensures that aquatic resources and their surrounding upland areas remain in natural, undeveloped condition in perpetuity.
 Protection is accomplished by placing the land under a conservation easement, which is held by a conservation organization, town, or state agency.
-Land preservation does not make up for lost wetland functions and values, but removes the threat of future loss and degradation.
+Land preservation alone does not make up for lost wetland functions and values, but it does remove the threat of future loss and degradation.

 Wetlands Pre-Application Meetings

 A pre-application meeting is required for all large projects with impacts to wetlands and streams that may require mitigation.
-Please contact C[email protected] to schedule a meeting for your project.
+Please send an email to firstname.lastname@example.org to schedule a meeting for your project.
 There are many benefits to having a pre-application meeting early in your project planning!

 - An opportunity to meet with the regional wetland specialist to discuss your project and receive guidance on the information needed to complete your application.